useverto/stats/README.md

 Once you visit this url, you will be given a graph of your PST price over time.

-You can then imbed this using an iframe as follows:
+You can then embed this using an iframe as follows:

 ```html
 <iframe